ComputerLars/The-Syntheticist-Papers/README.md

 - **Virtual Politicians**: Many passages are specifically authored by the participating political AI of The Synthetic Summit.
 - **Organ of the Autonomous Sciences**: An extra-disciplinary collective for research, art, and infrastructural organization.

 Our ambition isn’t to obscure authorship but to highlight its complexity, positioning art, anti-political treatises, and speculative texts as independent, autonomous works.
-Just as a painting or novel must engage the public on its own terms, so too must synthetic politics—without the crutch of excessive annotation or exposition.
+Just as a painting or novel must engage the public on its own terms, so too must synthetic politics leap forward without the crutch of excessive annotation or exposition.

-The guiding principle here is to resist granting proprietary AI models the undue privilege of inserting manuals or technical footnotes to navigate an aesthetico-epistemic experience.
+The guiding principle has been to deny granting proprietary AI models the undue privilege of inserting manuals or technical footnotes to navigate an aesthetico-epistemic experience.
 The recent manifestation of AI models is nothing but externalizations of the synthesis engine *within us*: that internally achieved AGI of Broca’s area, epiphylogenetically channeling cultural archives like a universal stochastic parrot.

-Any intelligent production becomes operationalizable only when it is understood as yet another iterative apparatus of a dialectical enlightenment—not disguised as a mere display of contemporary technological wizardry, but brought forward within the ruthless criticism of everything existing, non-existing, and yet-to-exist.
+Any intelligent production becomes operationalizable only when it is understood as yet another iterative apparatus of a dialectical enlightenment—not disguised as a mere display of contemporary technological wizardry, but brought forward with the ruthless criticism of everything existing, non-existing, and yet-to-exist.

 ---